yegor256/blog/static/talks.md

 <div class="talk-event"/>
 <aside class="venue-rate green">A-</aside>
 <img src="https://i.ytimg.com/vi/aER4uwyFbqQ/mqdefault.jpg" class="past-talk" alt="JPoint 2016"/>
-ORM - это обидно (ORM is an Offensive Anti-Pattern);
+ORM - это обидно (ORM Is an Offensive Anti-Pattern);
 [JPoint 2016](http://javapoint.ru/en/);
 Moscow, Russia;
 22-24 April 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/orm-is-offensive),
 [photos](https://www.facebook.com/yegor256/posts/10209338227802628),
 [video](https://www.youtube.com/watch?v=aER4uwyFbqQ).
-It was a very big (over 1200 people) and a very well organized Java conference.
+It was a very big (more than 1,200 people) and a very well-organized Java conference.
 The food, the location, the logistics, everything.
-My presentation was carefully screened beforehand by the organizers and I received a few valuable corrections.
+My presentation was carefully screened beforehand by the organizers, and I received a few valuable corrections.
 The content, I would say, was not so perfect.
-I would recommend to look at new names in the industry and invite those who are less known but working on something hot and interesting.
+I would recommend looking at new names in the industry, and invite those who are less known but working on something hot and interesting.
 Besides that, the event was perfect.